cr0ybot/front-end-init/README.md

 }
 ```

-There is, however, a layout folder, for things specifically concerning layout elements such as the ubiquitous `.content` or `.container` classes.
+There is, however, a layout file in `/core`, for things specifically concerning layout elements such as the ubiquitous `.content` or `.container` classes.
 I would also put grid frameworks here, if I used them much.

 ### Pages